numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

   can be described as the triple ``(dimension, function, instance)``.
 A problem can be evaluated and returns an :math:`f`-value or -vector.
   In the context of performance
-  assessment, additionally one or several target :math:`f`- or :math:`\Delta f`-values are attached to each problem.
-That is, a target value is added to the above triple to define a single problem.
+  assessment, a target :math:`f`- or indicator-value is attached to each problem.
+That is, a target value is added to the above triple to define a single problem in this case.

 *runtime*
   We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations* conducted on a given problem, also referred to as number of *function* evaluations.
-  Our central performance measure is the runtime until a given target :math:`f`-value is hit.
+  Our central performance measure is the runtime until a given target value is hit.

 *suite*